JacquesCarette/Drasil/code/stable/dblpend/src/cpp/README.md

 # DblPend
 > Author: Dong Chen

-> Purpose: Predict the motion of a pendulum.
+> Purpose: Predict the motion of a double pendulum.

 ------------------------------------------------------------
 ## Making Examples